 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

-- Children Act 2004

-- Education Act 2011

-- DfE (2022) 'Keeping children safe in education'

-- DfE (2018) 'Working Together to Safeguard Children'

-- DfE (2015) 'The Prevent duty: Departmental advice for schools and childcare providers'

-- DfE (2013) 'Tackling extremism in the UK: report by the Extremism Taskforce

-- HM Government (2011) 'Prevent Strategy'

-- 1.2.
-This policy operates in conjunction with the following school policies:

-- Child Protection and Safeguarding Policy

-- Prevent Duty Policy
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Children Act 2004 - Education Act 2011 - DfE (2023) 'Keeping children safe in education' - DfE (2018) 'Working Together to Safeguard Children' - DfE (2015) 'The Prevent duty: Departmental advice for schools and childcare providers' - DfE (2013) 'Tackling extremism in the UK: report by the Extremism Taskforce - HM Government (2011) 'Prevent Strategy' - 1.2.
+This policy operates in conjunction with the following school policies: - Child Protection and Safeguarding Policy - Prevent Duty Policy - Visitor Policy

-- Anti-terrorism Policy

-- Community Cohesion Policy

-- British Values Policy

-- Lettings Policy